-Years ago while living on a farm in South Africa and before moving to France in 2019 on a talent visa, I discovered glass in old doors as a filter to pixellate my images, adding abstraction and depth, blurring the lines between reality and perception.
-Today, I continue my exploration of glass as a filter, in an area of France with a rich cultural glass history.
+While living on a farm in South Africa, and prior to relocating to France in 2019 on a talent visa, I began working with reclaimed glass from old doors as a visual filter.
+This process allowed me to fragment and pixellate images, introducing optical interference that blurs the boundary between reality and perception.
+Today, I continue this exploration in France, in dialogue with regions shaped by a rich history of glassmaking.

 "We fell in love with Cornè's work at an art fair in New York a few years ago.
 It is the centrepiece of our home here in New York."